 Tarragindi is an area that is rapidly gentrifying.
-Families are purchasing the older homes and because its the closest suburb to the CBD that is predominately low density residential as oppose to character residential where properties are protected from demolition, it makes for a great area to knock down the older post war homes and create large executive family homes.
+Families are purchasing the older homes and because its the closest suburb to the CBD that is predominately low-density residential as opposed to character residential where properties are protected from demolition, it makes for a great area to knock down the older post-war homes and create large executive family homes.

 Most Desirable Area